Awish-Senpai/ForgottenKeep/README.md

 `> Adjusted`
 • Adjusted borders of dialogue boxes, which appeared weird.
 • Adjusted the colors in the theme a little more.
+• Adjusted the color of the date picker in the search option according to the theme.
+• Adjusted the tooltip's color according to the theme.
+• Adjusted the borders of several dialogue boxes.

 ### Note [To apply the changes, you have to gitpull again.]
 How?
 Locate your powercord theme folder in command prompt by `cd powercord/src/Powercord/themes`.